SilvaMendes/go-rtpengine/README.md

 # go-rtpengine

-**go-rtpengine** is a Go library that provides bindings and utilities to interact with the [RTPengine](https://github.com/sipwise/rtpengine), a media proxy used in VoIP infrastructures such as Kamailio.
+**go-rtpengine** is a Go library that provides bindings and utilities to interact with the [RTPengine](https://github.com/sipwise/rtpengine), a media proxy used in VoIP infrastructures such as Kamailio/Opensips.
 This project aims to simplify the integration of RTPengine's NG protocol into Go-based applications.

 ## Installation
 ``